Expected to do it all, with nowhere to turn.

 We know how challenging ministry can be, so we have been providing clergy care and leadership training to hundreds of ACNA clergy since 2012.

-Each of our academies is designed to be relevant to the real needs of real church leaders.
+Each of our ministries is designed to be relevant to the real needs of real church leaders.

 No. The AAC is an independent nonprofit organization centered primarily on advocacy, education, counsel and advice (legal and otherwise), and education.
 We do not carry out ordinations or consecrations and are considered a non-ecclesial body that comes alongside dioceses and provinces to aid in strengthening biblical orthodoxy across ecclesial lines.